delphidabbler/ddab-lib-docs/Docs/MD5/HowTo/HashUntypedData.md

 > The reason why a [_TPJMD5Digest_](../API/TPJMD5Digest.md) record can be passed to _ShowMessage_ where a string argument is expected is explained [here](./GetDigestAsString.md).

-Here we create an arbitrary array of _Extended_ values (using Delphi's _TArray<T>_ generic array type) and then iterate the array adding each _Extended_ element in turn to the MD5 hash.
+Here we create an arbitrary array of _Extended_ values (using Delphi's _TArray&lt;T&gt;_ generic array type) and then iterate the array adding each _Extended_ element in turn to the MD5 hash.
 Finally we access the hash via the [_TPJMD5.Digest_](../API/TPJMD5-Digest.md) property, using the untyped overload of [_TPJMD5.Process_](../API/TPJMD5-Process.md#untyped-buffer-version) and display it in a message box.
 Notice how an array element is passed as the method's first parameter and the size of the element is passed as the second.
 This adds all the bytes of the array element to the hash.

 ## See Also